Inspection Readiness When Working in Viedoc

 EMA GCP IWG Inspector Expectations

-1. The sponsor may rely on qualification documentation provided by the vendor, if the qualification activities performed by the vendor have been assessed as adequate.
+The responsible party may rely on validation documentation provided by the vendor of a system if they have assessed the validation activities performed by the vendor and the associated documentation as adequate.”

 FDA Expectations